hitham-ramzy/recipes/README.md

 ### This application is using these technologies/frameworks:

+- Docker
 - Spring Boot
+- Spring Specifications for searching for Recipes
-- Swagger
+- Swagger UI
 - Mysql Database
-- Docker
+- H2 Database on local environment
 - Liquibase
 - Junit for Unit Test
-- Spring Integration Test
+- Spring Integration Test and Parameterized test cases

 ### How to start the app